maarten-pennings/Lego-Mindstorms/ms4/faq.md

 See below for details - and a bug in the Debug blocks.

-## Bug in Robot Inventor debug blocks?
+## Bug in Robot Inventor Debug blocks?

 For mode 2, we need to send 9 bytes to the matrix.
 In Python we can just send a string of 9 characters and that is what I tried in our